Your health and welfare is very important to us and we want you to feel safe throughout your volunteering experience with us.

 All support, training and PPE will be provided.

-Kitchen facilites to make hot drinks are available
+Kitchen facilites to make hot drinks and snacks are available

 Toilet facilities are available.